SenseLogic/NEBULA/README.md

 ## License

-This project is licensed under the GNU General Public License version 3.
+This project is licensed under the GNU Lesser General Public License version 3.

 See the [LICENSE.md](LICENSE.md) file for details.